tud-hri/joan/docs/modules-hapticcontrollermanager.md

 # Module: Haptic Controller Manager
 The Haptic Controller Manager is a module which was specifically created to make different sort of controllers for haptic interactions.
 The example that is included is the `Four Design Choice Architecture (FDCA)` controller for haptic feedback on the steering wheel.
-However the main idea behind this module is that it is that students can make their own sort of controller for haptic feedback.
+However the main idea behind this module is that students can make their own sort of controller for haptic feedback.
 In this section we'll explain the usage of the module, which will be strikingly similar to other modules, so if you understand the basic module architecture you should be easily able to expand on this one.